-Colonel Claus Count von Stauffenberg had been a part of Tresckow’s resistance movement and was a prime mover in Operation Valkyrie, a plot to detonate a bomb next to Hitler.
+Colonel Claus Count von Stauffenberg had been a part of Tresckow’s resistance movement and was a prime mover in Operation Valkyrie, a planned assassination of Hitler by detonating a bomb placed next to Hitler.
 Stauffenberg was Chief of Staff to the Commander-in-Chief of the Replacement Army and had direct access to Hitler.

 It was agreed that Stauffenberg would carry a bomb into a meeting with Hitler.
 The bomb would be in a briefcase which could be placed under the table.

 The meeting was set but for some reason Stauffenberg decided not to detonate the bomb